-Social media is not just about conversations; it’s also about collaboration.With this in mind we thought it would be interesting to take a look at some of the most well known collaboration tools on the market at the moment.
+Social media is not just about conversations; it’s also about collaboration.With this in mind we thought it would be interesting to take a look at some of the most well known digital tools available to help collaboration.

 Much like our list of social media management tools wiki, this is an ongoing project, so if you know of any others please let us know so we can add them to the list.

 - Adobe Acrobat – Acrobat.com allows teams to work collaboratively on documents through their browsers.
 Options for web conferencing and screen-sharing provide additional communication channels.

 - Atlassian Confluence – offers a powerful wiki-based solution to enterprise collaboration.
 Content can be simply dragged and dropped from the desktop to the platform, eliminating the need for keeping track of attachments sent via email.